Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations: Overview of the ADANN methodology

-where $\initialValues$ and $\EndValues$ are topological spaces\footnote{ For example, we think of the mapping which assigns to all suitable initial conditions of an initial value PDE problem of evolutionary type the corresponding solution of the PDE at the terminal time. }.
-Roughly speaking, the ADANN methodology proposed in this paper relies on the following three main ingredients: \begin{enumerate}[label=(\roman *)] \item \emph{Base model with highly specialized initializations}: Based on a family of classical (higher order) numerical approximation algorithms we design a tailor-made problem-specific ANN type model and a corresponding family of highly specialized initializations for the model and train the model to approximate $\solOp$ (cf.\ \cref{sect:adann_base}).
+Roughly speaking, the \ADANN\ methodology proposed in this paper relies on the following three main ingredients to produce an efficient approximation of the operator $\solOp$: \begin{enumerate}[label=(\roman *)] \item \emph{Base model with highly specialized initializations}: Based on a family of classical numerical approximation algorithms we design a tailor-made problem-specific \ANN-type model together with a family of highly specialized initializations for the model and train the model to approximate $\solOp$ (cf.\ \cref{sect:adann_base}).